 After the Five Eyes pact was established, two new groups of third party countries were added, forming the Nine and Fourteen Eyes groups.
 While some cooperation does take place between these lists, the extended members are seen as slightly safer alternatives to the big five.
 If your VPN is located in a Five Eyes country, your data simply isn’t safe.
 If it’s in a Nine or Fourteen Eyes group, your privacy options are a lot brighter.

-Five, Nine, and Fourteen Eyes
+What Countries Are in the Five, Nine, and Fourteen Eyes?

 As detailed above, the countries that take part in the cross-surveillance and intelligence sharing plans raise a number of concerns with privacy advocates.
 Five Eyes countries represent the biggest risk to your online security, so if your VPN is located in any of these countries, it’s time to find a new service.
 The Nine and Fourteen Eyes groups are seen as safer alternatives, but for the ultimate in privacy, find a VPN whose jurisdiction isn’t even on the list.